Registration Information for Continuing Students

 Pre-Registration Advising and Permission

-Advising for fall classes will begin on April 3.
-All students are required to gain permission to register for fall classes from their faculty advisor prior to registration.
+All students are required to gain permission to register for spring classes from their faculty advisor prior to registration.
 If you do not have permission when your registration window opens, contact your Faculty and/or College Advisor immediately

 You can verify that permission has been given by looking at your Registration Permissions on WebAdvisor.